HLFCode/pibackup/README.md

 # pibackup
-Bash commands to backup and restore used space only (not the entire sd card)
+Bash scripts to backup and restore used space only (not the entire sd card)

-Simple wrapper for bash dd to backup only the partitions declared by fdisk to an image file This file can be used by the Raspberry Pi Imager to create a copy of the backed up system
+These are simple wrappers for bash dd to backup (and restore) only the partitions (as declared by fdisk) to an image file.

+This image file can be used by the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or the restore script to create a copy of the backed up system on a new sd card.

+**Background**

-Sometimes it is useful to have more than the default two partitions (boot and system)
+Sometimes it is useful to have more than the Raspberry Pi default of two partitions (boot and system)

+A third partition is useful if you want to use a read-only system file system BUT retain a user home space as read-write.

-The backup wrapper command checks the last used sector and instructs dd to copy up to that sector - no matter how may partitons there are on the sd card
+The backup wrapper command checks the last used sector on the sd card and instructs dd to copy up to that sector - no matter how may partitons there are on the sd card

-A third partition is useful if you want to run a read-only file system BUT retain a user home space as read-write.

 ## Usage